RaresDrg/readme-server/README.md

     </span>
     <br>
     <span>
-      – enforces a single active auth session per user, by replacing the previous one (if present).
+      – replaces the previous auth session before creating a new one.
     </span>
     <br>
     <span>